Time: 40 min return

 The well-maintained pathway suits all ages and leads to a viewing platform beside the lighthouse – great seascapes.
 The area is rich in wildlife; several seabird species nest on the rock stacks.
 New Zealand fur seals/kekeno also breed here, and other marine mammal species can sometimes be seen.
 In summer the ocean can be covered in large flocks of sooty shearwater/tītī.
 This is a treasured site for Kāi Tahu.

-Carry on along the coast road from Kaka Point to the top Kaimātaitai carpark.
+Getting there: Carry on along the coast road from Kaka Point to the top Kaimātaitai carpark.
 Toilets, a viewing site and a picnic area are all nearby.

 Roaring Bay track, leading to the

 Yellow-eyed penguins/hōiho can be viewed from the hide when they come ashore in the late afternoon.
 To avoid disturbing these endangered penguins, do not go down to the beach after 3 pm.
 Sea lions/pakake can also sometimes be seen on the beach.